eddieafk/private_message_python/README.md

 # private_message_python
-A simple end-to-end encrypted private messaging system, which also includes login/register in Python
+A simple end-to-end encrypted instant private messaging system, which also includes login/register in Python

 #How to: